kumahq/kuma/docs/madr/decisions/035-mesh-metric-policy.md

 6. Migrate DPP metrics to OTEL sdk
 7. Add possibility to publish metrics to OTEL collector

+We need to deliver two first points from this roadmap in next release to match old metrics functionality.

 ### Future considerations

 - add possibility to add custom labels to metrics from application and sidecar